Is Truffle Oil Really Healthy? 8 Significant Benefits + Preparation Tips

 The vitamin E in the oil deserves the credit here.
 There are hundreds of studies that speak how vitamin E can reduce inflammation and fight issues like acne, psoriasisi A skin disorder that causes rashes with itchy, scaly patches and commonly affects the scalp, trunk, knees, and elbows. , dermatitisi A blanket word used to describe a skin irritation that typically involves dryness, itchiness, and rashes. , and even premature aging.
 The oil, when applied topically, may also fight the ill effects of UV rays (12).

-Truffle oil is also rich in antioxidants, which can prevent oxidative damage to the skin and delay signs of aging.
+As truffles are rich in antioxidants and phenolic compounds, they may prevent oxidative damage to the skin and consequently delay signs of aging.
 This is one reason why truffle is an active ingredient in numerous serums and cosmetics and other skin care products.

 8. May Help Protect The Liver